 Whether Argentinians believe they need an overhaul of the current system or not, there will have to be a major economic rebuilding project nonetheless.

 Argentina is the third-largest economy in Latin America.
 It’s a member of the World Trade Organization and a founding member of MERCOSUR (a regional trade bloc with Brazil, Paraguay and Uruguay, and 7 other associate nations).
 The country benefits from rich natural resources in minerals, energy and agriculture.
 Traditionally, it has been a leading food producer particularly in livestock and is the world’s sixth-highest wine producer.
 However, more recently, Argentina has undergone expansion into renewable energies, biotechnology and software, IT and technical services.

 To find out more about Argentina’s industries and how to approach its wide expanse of markets and how to approach the business environment, get in touch with experts in the know.
 At Biz Latin Hub, our Argentina team follows Argentina’s commercial and political conditions and changes closely.
 We offer a range of business solutions in market entry and back-office services, with your needs and the current economic climate in mind.

-Get in touch with our team of legal and accounting specialists at [email protected] today, and let us build a customized entry plan for you.
+Get in touch with our team of legal and accounting specialists here at Biz Latin Hub today, and let us build a customized entry plan for you.